humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowClient.md

 `string`

-Token address to use for pay outs.
+Token address to use for payouts.

 ##### trustedHandlers